William Archila and Ruth Irupé Sanabria

 This reading is part of a larger initiative, “Latino/a Poetry Now,” which is a joint gesture between Letras Latinas, the Poetry Society of America, and the Library of Congress’ Hispanic Division and Poetry and Literature Center.

-Read a between Archila and Sanabria, moderated by Notre Dame M.F.A. candidate Lauro Vazquez, here.
+Read an interview between Archila and Sanabria, moderated by Notre Dame M.F.A. candidate Lauro Vazquez.

 Two o’clock in the morning